thunderbird/webext-docs/how-to/extensions68.rst

 A number of Javascript modules have been renamed with the ``.jsm`` extension.
 Most notably:

 - ``mailServices.js`` has been renamed to ``MailServices.jsm``.
-The old name keeps working for now, but you get a deprecation warning in the error console if you use the old name.
+This change was originally backwards-compatible with a deprecation warning, but the changes to module importing (see below) made that pointless and the old file has now been removed completely.
 - ``MailUtils.js`` is now ``MailUtils.jsm``.

 Javascript Module Imports